hadronized/blog/OSX_and_al.md

 There’s something else I’d like to discuss.
 Quickly after the first release of [al](https://hackage.haskell.org/package/al-0.1.0.0), I decided to push it onto [stackage](https://www.stackage.org).
 Unfortunately, there’s a problem with the package and *Ubuntu*.
-For a very obscure reason, *Ubuntu* doesn’t expose anything when invoking `pkg-confg --cflags`, even if the files are there – on *Ubuntu* they can be found in `/usr/include/AL`.
+For a very dark reason, *Ubuntu* doesn’t expose anything when invoking `pkg-confg --cflags`, even if the files are there – on *Ubuntu* they can be found in `/usr/include/AL`.